-- In 2003, the EPA estimated that construction, renovation, and demolition of non-residential U.S. buildings generated 103 million tons of waste.12 This amounts to 1.94 lbs per capita per day, compared to the U.S. average of 4.72 lbs per capita per day of municipal solid waste.12,13
+- In 2018, 600 million tons of construction and demolition (C&D) waste was generated.8 This amounted to approximately 10.0 lbs per capita daily compared to the U.S. average of 4.9 lbs per capita per day of municipal solid waste.8,14

-- Between 20% to 30% of non-residential building waste was recovered for processing and recycling in 1996.
-Most frequently recovered and recycled were concrete, asphalt, metals, and wood.14
+- Approximately 38% of C&D building waste was recovered for processing and recycling in 2014.
+Most frequently recovered and recycled were concrete, asphalt, metals, and wood.15

 Indoor Air Quality

-- Volatile Organic Compounds (VOCs) are found in concentrations 2 to 5 times greater indoors than naturally occurs in the environment.
-Exposure to VOCs can result in eye, nose, and throat irritation; headaches, loss of coordination, and nausea; and extreme effects, such as cancer or nervous system damage, if concentrations are high enough.
-VOCs are emitted in commercial buildings through carpet adhesive, paints, solvents, aerosol sprays, cleansers, disinfectants, and dry-cleaned clothing.15
+- Volatile Organic Compounds (VOCs) are found in concentrations 2 to 5 times greater indoors than in nature.
+Exposure to high concentrations of VOCs can result in eye, nose, and throat irritation; headaches and nausea; and extreme effects, such as cancer or nervous system damage.
+VOCs are emitted from adhesives, paints, solvents, aerosol sprays, and disinfectants.16

 Greenhouse Gas Emissions